Arthur040424/Arthur040424/README.md

 # Arthur Mulunda

-Software Engineer based in Nairobi, Kenya.
+Software engineer based in Nairobi, Kenya.
 Third-year Computer Science student at The Kiambu Institute of Science and Technology, building production-grade systems and developing a strong bias toward backend engineering and system architecture.

 I care about understanding how systems work before writing code — schema design, data flow, failure handling — not just making things run.